 My first thought was to try shooting wide — including as many participants as possible in the frame.
 It wasn’t a bad concept conceptually, but there was a problem with its execution.
 Since this was a lunch event, someone in the discussion group would inevitably be eating.
 Group photographs in which at least one person is chewing do not, ultimately, say “discourse.”

-So I tried another tactic: I would frame tightly on either someone speaking or someone listening.
+So I tried another tactic: I would frame tightly either on someone speaking or on someone listening.
 Filling the frame with a single person would prevent me from accidentally photographing somebody in mid-chew.
 This worked, but it also didn’t really say “discourse.”
 After all, a photo of someone talking (or listening) doesn’t tell the whole story — only half.
-You can see this in the photos below — they might be nice candid ‘portraits,’ but they don’t suggest an exchange of information.
+You can see this in the two photos shown here — they might be nice candid ‘portraits,’ but they don’t suggest an exchange of information.

 So I started shooting people in profile, pulling back to the point where I could see two conversationalists in the frame.
 I now had a photo that said “discourse,” but it was lacking something.
 Specifically, shooting conversations in profile obscured the passion and intensity of the participants.
 It also disconnected the viewer from the conversation, as if one were eavesdropping on a discussion rather than participating in it.

 And that’s when it hit me: Use a narrow depth-of-field, and shoot one of the participants directly — but make sure to include at least a piece of the other participant(s).
 In this way, I could show the earnestness of either the speaker or listener, but still convey they’re involved in a discourse with one or more people.
 There is no need to actually focus on the features of any secondary participants, nor is there any actual need to show their faces — they serve merely to indicate that a conversation is occurring.
 Below are just a couple of examples: